s-feles/epilog/ProjectDiary.md

 ## Day 25
 Implemented arithmetic operations and the `is` predicate correct enough to program a working list length predicate.
 Next up are probably boolean operators or lists.

+## Day 27
+Implemented list syntax: `[X, Y, Z]`, `[X|Xs]`, `[X, Y|Zs]` are now all supported by Epilog.
+Contents of `program.pl` can now be rewritten using regular list syntax and are properly evaluated by Epilog.
+What remains is printing - when using list notation, results are displayed using `#cons` and `#nil`, signed with a hash not to prevent the user from defining `cons` and `nil` symbols of their own.
+The display is, of course, to be fixed.

+In the meantime I moved on to implementing the cut.
+This required an overhaul of the backtracking monad and is done on the branch `cut`, a few commits ahead of `main`.
+When (if) the implementation is correct, the branches will be merged.
+Further updates of README and this diary will be on the branch `cut` for now, except for a print fix on `main`.

+Fixed printing lists.